 - Pate Brisee

-- Whipped cream, or creme fraiche, for serving (optional)
+- 1 cup whipped cream, or creme fraiche (optional)

 Have ready eight 4-inch metal pie pans, and prepare an ice-water bath.

 In a small saucepan, combine 2 cups sugar and 1 cup water; set over medium-high heat.
 Cook, stirring, until sugar has dissolved.
 Cover, and bring to boil; cook until condensation washes down sides.
 Remove cover; boil until syrup turns deep amber in color.
 Quickly submerge pan in ice-water bath.